-The blood coagulation definition states that the blood clotting mechanism is the process through which a thrombus or clot is formed which restricts excess blood from flowing out.
+The Blood Coagulation definition states that the Blood clotting mechanism is the process through which a thrombus or clot is formed, which restricts excess Blood from flowing out.
 This gel-like mass is created from fibrin and platelets.
-The blood clotting mechanism has various steps that finally result in blood coagulation.
-Haemostasis (the opposite being haemorrhage) refers to a process which brings about cessation to bleeding and helps the damaged blood vessel to heal with the loss of the blood stopped.
-The mechanism of blood coagulation is given below:
+The Blood clotting mechanism has various steps that finally result in Blood Coagulation.
+Haemostasis (the opposite being haemorrhage) refers to a process that brings about cessation to bleeding and helps the damaged Blood vessel to heal with the loss of the Blood stopped.
+The mechanism of Blood Coagulation is given below:

-The mechanism of blood coagulation is known as haemostasis.
-The first step follows an injury or cut that results in the loss of blood.
-This initiates the process of vasoconstriction, which causes the walls of the vessels to react immediately and reduce the amount of blood that flows to the infected region.
-The first stage is essentially healing the wound where the blood starts forming a gel like substance which would prevent further loss of blood from taking place.
+The mechanism of Blood Coagulation is known as haemostasis.
+The first step follows an injury or cut that results in the loss of Blood.
+This initiates the process of vasoconstriction, which causes the walls of the vessels to react immediately and reduce the amount of Blood that flows to the infected region.
+The first stage is essentially healing the wound, where the Blood starts forming a gel-like substance that would prevent further loss of Blood from taking place.

-In the second stage of the blood coagulation process the platelets play a significant role in stopping the bleeding in the injured region.
+In the second stage of the Blood Coagulation process, the platelets play a significant role in stopping the bleeding in the injured region.
 This is started by a process called secondary homeostasis that causes a fibrin clot to be formed.
-The granule contents which are stored include ADP along with thromboxane, which causes the platelets which are within the blood plasma to get activated.
-However, the platelets by themselves are insufficient in completely securing the injured region and form a blood clot.
+The granule contents which are stored include ADP along with thromboxane, which causes the platelets which are within the Blood plasma to get activated.
+However, the platelets by themselves are insufficient in completely securing the injured region and forming a Blood clot.
 Here, various other factors come into play that finally activate and assist each other during the clotting cascade.

-The blood clotting process may not always proceed smoothly, as in the case of deep vein thrombosis.
-Deep Vein Thrombosis or DVT is caused when the blood clot takes place in one or multiple deeply located veins in the body.
-Generally, after the blood clotting process, these clots dissolve as is natural in the process of blood clotting.
-However, after dissolving the clots travel through the bloodstream and affect other organs such as the lungs or the chest where they block the flow of bloodstream.
-The typical symptom of DVT is a pain in the muscles, particularly in the legs along with swelling.
+The Blood clotting process may not always proceed smoothly, as in the case of deep vein thrombosis.
+Deep Vein Thrombosis or DVT is caused when the Blood clot takes place in one or multiple deeply located veins in the body.
+Generally, after the Blood clotting process, these clots dissolve, as is natural in the process of Blood clotting.
+However, after dissolving, the clots travel through the bloodstream and affect other organs such as the lungs or the chest, where they block the flow of the Bloodstream.
+The typical symptom of DVT is pain in the muscles, particularly in the legs, along with swelling.
 Most of the time, the clots occur without any perceptible symptoms.
 DVT takes place due to medical reasons or the lack of frequency in the body movements.

 1. Describe the Mechanism of Blood Clotting.

-Coagulation is initiated immediately following an injury to a blood vessel which has suffered damage in the endothelium lining.
+Coagulation is initiated immediately following an injury to a blood vessel that has suffered damage in the endothelium lining.
 The blood is exposed to the subendothelial space.
 It gives way to two different processes: the platelets undergo change, and the subendothelial tissue factor is exposed to plasma factor VII, resulting in cross-linked fibrin formation.
-A plug is formed at the site of injury resulting in primary haemostasis.
-Secondary haemostasis occurs at the same time.
+A plug is formed at the site of injury resulting in primary hemostasis.
+Secondary hemostasis occurs at the same time.
 Blood coagulation occurs not only in humans but all other mammals and animals as well.
 In mammals, the blood clotting mechanism comprises both protein and cellular components.